AelasticS/aelastics/README.md

 #### Validation
-- Lots of built-in validations
+- Lots of built-in standard validations for string and number types
-- Custom complex validations and object/data value constrains
+- Custom complex validations and object/data value constrains can be defined
-- User defined error message specifications
+- User defined error message specifications for violated constrains
 - Extensive error reports collected during data validations

-#### Serialization
+#### Serialization/Deserialization
-- Serialization/deserialization to/from Data Transfer Objects
+- Transformation to/from Data Transfer Objects (tree data structures) which can be directly used by JSON.stringify and JSON.parse functions
+- Graph cyclic data structures are supported as an out-of-the-box feature
-- Support for date type, map, union, object references
+- Support for types not supported by JSON stringify and parse functions: maps, unions, date type, object references, etc.

-- Optional automatic object ID generation (version 1.1)
-- Graph data structures are serialized/deserialized using generated object IDs (version 1.1)
+#### Structure Traversal/Processing
+- Input data structure is traversed in a depth-first manner and user supplied function is invoked exactly once at each element of the input

 ## Example